troop129/QuizletAnswers/README.md

 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)
 [![GreasyFork](https://img.shields.io/badge/Install-Greasy%20Fork-red?style=for-the-badge)](https://greasyfork.org/en/scripts/438663-quizlet-explanations-unlocker)

+# THIS PROJECT HAS BEEN DEPRECATED
+On the advent of each new school year comes a new set of aspiring students wishing to take advantage of this script.
+I admire your agency, but unfortunately, Quizlet has improved their security measures to prevent this very workaround.
+They now use randomly generated placeholder text in order to provide an appearance of answers, rather than ship the entire answers in the packet and mask it.
+This script no longer works because of it.
+I have no plans to update it, primarily because I have no use for Quizlet anymore.

+I only advise you fellow students to spend the effort either actually learning the material, or poke around on websites and find your own fun projects.
+I am never one to discourage learning.

+Good luck in your academic journeys.

+# OLD README FOR GIGGLES STILL BELOW

 Ever since Quizlet bought Slader and locked the community-made answers behind a paywall, thousands of high school students have been unable to access the files they need to complete their homework.
 In order to remedy this situation, I have created a simple Tampermonkey script that will bypass the paywall in an account that is not logged in.